 We started music concerts with the piano in the middle of the hall and a spattering of parents and teachers watching boys tentatively playing various instruments.
 From that has developed what is today’s Nussbaum Concert which proudly puts Wynberg’s musical talent on display.
 There are innumerable bands today and the school has done a number of tours showing them off round the country.
 Most years see us displaying our talent at the Grahamstown Festival and the annual Eisteddfods always reward Wynberg boys and the bands with diplomas.
 It was also under his tenure that Honours / Blues / Colours were awarded for the first time for Cultural Activities.

-The Supera Moras (All Rounders) Tie was Ray Connellan's idea but Rowan supported it whole-heartedly.
+The Supera Moras (All Rounders) Tie was Ray Connellan’s idea but Rowan supported it whole-heartedly.
 It is still one of the most prestigious ties of the school.
-Boys who wear that sought-after tie today are quality Wynbergians who fulfil every hope that he had of an holistic education for Wynberg boys.
+Boys who wear that sought-after tie today are quality Wynbergians who fulfill every hope that he had of an holistic education for Wynberg boys.

 He expected every boy to do a service activity which is now generally accepted as a fact of school life.
 Our Service Pillar exemplifies the point that all boys at heart have empathy and are willing to give of their time freely and generously.

 I have often quoted Plato – in English – who said that education should take place amongst beauty.
-He took over a campus which was newly constructed and still largely bare of vegetation.
+He took over a campus that was newly constructed and still largely bare of vegetation.
 Between his wife Rosemary and himself, he literally sowed the seeds of what today must be one of the more beautiful school campuses.
-I know how many hours and days the two the two of them poured into the fields and the gardens of the school.
-The construction of what is today the Jacques Kallis Oval is largely as a result of his foresight and energy – although we cursed him at the time for the sand the south easter blew over our cricket practices on the top fields!
-He handled, with tact and dignity, the challenges of the neighbourhood who were objecting to these developments, some of whom had themselves photographed in the press tied to trees which were scheduled to make way for the cricket field.
+I know how many hours and days the two of them poured into the fields and the gardens of the school.
+The construction of what is today the Jacques Kallis Oval is largely as a result of his foresight and energy – although we cursed him at the time for the sand the southeaster blew over our cricket practices on the top fields!
+He handled, with tact and dignity, the challenges of the neighbourhood who were objecting to these developments, some of whom had themselves photographed in the press tied to trees that were scheduled to make way for the cricket field.
 Can there be a more beautiful cricket field, with more spectacular views, in any school anywhere?
 It is more than apt that the Pavilion on this field was named after him.
-I shall always retain the picture of him sitting on 'his' bench on the top of the bank below the tennis courts quietly enjoying the play below.
+I shall always retain the picture of him sitting on ‘his’ bench on the top of the bank below the tennis courts quietly enjoying the play below.

 There are also other vignettes I shall retain of those early years.
 He inaugurated the ‘Sorry’ Award in the Staff Room for the teacher who had committed the biggest faux pax of the term.
 The first winner was Andy Todd who, early in 1984, invited the new headmaster to an early morning Sunday rowing practice with the boys at Zeekoeivlei.
 He had barely stepped into the boat when Andy, not realising he was there, swung round and knocked him flying into the water with his paddle.
 A suitable baptism to his headmastering career at Wynberg and for Andy, a worthy Sorry Award in the Staff Room the next day.